This guide will provide a concise guide on how to get started for you as a partner building integration with Oneflow.

 Since template types are specific to each account, the template type that belongs to your integration will have a unique ID for each account.

 The next step is adding data fields.
-You can add up to 150 data fields to each template type.
+The default limit for data fields in each template type is 150.
+However, you have the flexibility to increase this limit if desired by contacting Oneflow Support.
 Each data field should represent a single data point you want in the contract, like customer name, phone number, address, etc.

 - In your template type, go to the Data fields page and click Add a data field.